siva82kb/monalysa/README.md

 ## Who is this library for?
 This library is aimed at students, researchers, clinicians and industry professionals working with movement data.

+## Read the Documentation
+You can find the documentation for the Monalysa library at [https://monalysa.readthedocs.io/en/latest/](https://monalysa.readthedocs.io/en/latest/).

+## Contributors
+Sivakumar Balasubramanian, Tanya Subash, Alejandro Melendez-Calderon, Camila Shirota.